 Beijing Goodfeel Information Technology Co., Ltd. (or Goodfeel) was incorporated in the PRC in 2001 and engages in value-added telecommunication services in the PRC.
 The registered capital of Goodfeel is \$1,208,000.
 In May 2004, High Century and Sohu Internet acquired 73% and 27% interests in Goodfeel, respectively.
-In July 2004, High Century and Sohu Internet invested \$613,000 and \$473,000 in Goodfeel, respectively, so that High Century owned a 58.1% interest in Goodfeel with the remaining 41.9% interest owned by Sohu Internet.
-In October 2004, to further comply with PRC regulations, High Century and Sohu Internet transferred their interests in Goodfeel to Deng Xiufeng and Zhou Jing, each of whom is an employee of the Company.
-In August 2007, Deng Xiufeng transferred all his interests in Goodfeel to Yue Guofeng, an employee of the Company.
-As a result, Yue Guofeng and Zhou Jing own 58.1% and 41.9% interests in Goodfeel, respectively.
+In July 2004, High Century and Sohu Internet invested \$613,000 and \$473,000 in Goodfeel, respectively, so that High Century owned 58.1% interests in Goodfeel with the remaining 41.9% interests owned by Sohu Internet.
+In October 2004, to further comply with PRC regulations, High Century and Sohu Internet transferred their interests in Goodfeel to Xiufeng Deng and Jing Zhou, each of whom is an employee of the Company.
+In August 2007, Xiufeng Deng transferred all his interests in Goodfeel to Guofeng Yue, an employee of the Company.
+As a result, Guofeng Yue and Jing Zhou own 58.1% and 41.9% interests in Goodfeel, respectively.